src-d/go-log/README.md

 // INFO The answer to life, the universe and everything is 42
 ```

-Also a new `Logger` can be created from other `Logger` in order to have
+Also, a new `Logger` can be created from other `Logger` in order to have
-contextual, information.
+contextual information, using the method `Logger.New`

 ```go
 logger, _ := log.New()